bsogata/bsogata.github.io/essays/data-modeling.md

 Despite the additional complexity, this took less time than the previous exercise and I finished in 11:25.58.

 ## Conclusion
-Lucid Charts is a very useful and usable tool: it fulfills its purpose and does so in a clean, elegant manner.
-I make no claims as to the correctness of the models that I made above (there are very good reasons why I am not a database administrator), but correcting any mistakes would be a very simple task using Lucid Charts.
-The lack of explicit data types in the experiments I performed here may be confusing (especially with the type field that I repeatedly used), but I believe Lucid Charts does offer the option to create boxes with multiple columns, so in future I might put the field name in one column and the intended data type in another.
+Lucidchart is a very useful and usable tool: it fulfills its purpose and does so in a clean, elegant manner.
+I make no claims as to the correctness of the models that I made above (there are very good reasons why I am not a database administrator), but correcting any mistakes would be a very simple task using Lucidchart.
+The lack of explicit data types in the experiments I performed here may be confusing (especially with the type field that I repeatedly used), but I believe Lucidchart does offer the option to create boxes with multiple columns, so in future I might put the field name in one column and the intended data type in another.
 Thinking of (good) names for entities and fields may also be an issue.